end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 ## Play 10 bits per note RTTTL

 Note that this mode requires that an RTTTL melody be already converted to 10-bits per note binary format.
 Create a function that will be used by AnyRtttl library to read bits as required.
 The signature of the library must look like this: `uint16_t function_name(uint8_t numBits)`.

 Note that this demo uses the [arduino BitReader library](/bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits/) to extract bits from the RTTTL binary buffer.
 The implementation of `readNextBits()` function delegates the job to the BitReader's `read()` method.
 In the `setup()` function, setup the external library that is used for reading bits: `bitreader.setBuffer(tetris10);`Use the `anyrtttl::blocking::play10Bits()` API for playing an RTTTL melody encoded as 10 bits per note.
+The 3rd argument of the function requires a pointer to the function extracting bits: `&function_name`.

+Demo:

-The 3rd argument of the function requires a pointer to the function extracting bits: `&function_name`. <span style="text-decoration: underline;"><span style="font-size: 16pt;">Demo</span></span>The following demo show how to use the library with 10-bits per note binary RTTTL: (download \[download id="1979"\])
+The following demo show how to use the library with 10-bits per note binary RTTTL:

+\[download id="1979"\]

 ```
 sample